Pathos14489/RWKVDistributedInference/README.md

 ## What is this?

-RWKV-LM is a Language Model that competes in output quality with GPT, with some key differences.
+RWKV-LM is a Language Model that competes in output quality with GPT-Neo and GPT-J, with some key differences.
 One of them being how much more efficient it is to run on normal consumer hardware at decent speeds.
 This is insteaded to be a starting ground server that works out of the box for assigning prompts for completion to an arbitrary number of clients communicating with the server for work to inference completions for.

+This uses the 3B RWKV Model as is, but 7B or 14B could easily be swapped in with minor changes to the client.py scripts.
+But the run requirements are much higher for GPUs(15GB VRAM required for 7B according to BlinkDL), hence why I went with 3B for this example.
+But larger models will still work on CPU just fine!
+They'll need more RAM, and run slower, but they're definitely usable at some level.

 Think https://stablehorde.net/, but instead of inferencing Stable Diffusion, it's inferencing RWKV.